 Most recent thinking, including that of the Law Commission who reported in May 2011, is that it would be preferable to refer to "adults at risk".
 This reflects the preference of people with disabilities that the emphasis should be on the circumstances adults find themselves in, rather than on the individual's disability, which may or may not in itself make them "vulnerable".

-The Department of Health (2000) defines a vulnerable adult as a person who:
+The Care Act (2014) defines an adult at risk as a person who: